Minglu27/deep_learning_lab/pytorch/improvement.md

 **finetune**

   from transfer learning

   1 adjust parameters from pretrained, choose whether to keep weights(_pretrained = True/ False_)

   2 freeze some layers(_requires_grad = False_).
 Use nn.sequential get index, then change this layer.

+**half precision**

+  To get more batch size, change float32 to float16.

+  three steps:
+  from torch.cuda.amp import autocast def forward() with autocast(): #after input